ECOSPHERE RESTORATION INSTITUTE, INC.

 We support regional ecosystem goals for Tampa Bay through work that targets priority habitats for restoration, including freshwater wetlands, coastal uplands, and rare salterns, or high salt marshes.

-In a little more than a decade, we have completed 19 habitat restoration, stormwater treatment and Living Shoreline initiatives.
+In the past two decades, we have completed 35 habitat restoration, stormwater treatment and Living Shoreline initiatives.

 Completed Projects